taiwoamao1/Real-Estate-/README.md

 ### Insights
 The above results show there is a positive relation between the size of the house and market value.
-An increase in the size of the house will lead to an increase in the market value. for every increase in the size of the house, the market value will The intercept says if the size of the house is below 1700 the market value is going to be £-47, 159.99.
+An increase in the size of the house will lead to an increase in the market value.
+For every increase in the size of the house, the market value will increase.
+The intercept shows if the size of the house is below 1700 the market value is going to be £-47, 159.99.
-The slope says for every increase in the size of a house, the market value will be up by £77.59.
+The slope shows for every increase in the size of a house, the market value will be up by £77.59.
-To get a good market value for a house, the size of the house will have to be increased.
+To get a good market value for a house, the size of the house will have to  increase.